LennartHennigs/DIYStreamDeck/README.md

 - In the `applications` section the different keys for various apps are defined with the key numbers (`0`-`15`).
 - The `folders` section defines key sets that can be assigned to a single key.
 - The `urls` section contains keyboard definitions for Safari and Chrome URls.

+Applications and URLs are similar in their content.
+They usually contain *shortcut keys* for an app or a web site.

+*Note*: The `watchdog.py` script cannot detect tab changes in a browser.
+The current browser tab URL is only detected when Chrome/Firefox becomes active.

+### Key Definitions

 You can define four types of keys: `shortcut`, `application launch`, folder`, and `action`, keys.